jonathanneo/modern-data-platform/README.md

     - Lineage
     - Execution history (++) - We don't have this information in Atlan.
         - You can drill into all historical runs for a given asset.
+        - (We don't need to build this in Mode!)
     - Execution runtime trend analysis (Plots) - Easily see spikes in runtime duration
+        - (We don't need to build this in Mode!)

 Everything else you'd expect from an orchestrator: